Italy's La Scala opens season to Ukrainian protests

 La Scala management has emphasized its support of Ukraine, including a benefit concert that raised 400,000 euros ($421,000).
 La Scala was also the first theater in the West to cut off relations with Russian conductor Valery Gergiev, who was engaged at the Milan theater when the war broke out, after he failed to express a desire for a peaceful solution.

-“Boris Godunov” previously was conducted at La Scala by Arthur Toscanini and Claudio Abbado.

-The gala season-opener, which is held on the Dec.
-7 holiday for Milan’s patron St. Ambrose, is one of the top events on the European cultural calendar, and often attracts protests aimed at grabbing the attention of bankers, officials and policymakers in attendance.
+The gala season opener, which is held on the Dec.
+7 holiday for Milan’s patron St. Ambrose, is one of the top events on the European cultural calendar, and often attracts protests aimed at grabbing the attention of Italian movers and shakers in attendance.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine